SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Upgrading_a_DataMiner_Agent.md

 Keep in mind that it is strongly recommended that you **use the same version of DataMiner on all Agents in a DMS**.

+> [!IMPORTANT]
-If you are not upgrading to the DataMiner version that immediately follows your current version, also keep this in mind:
+> If you are not upgrading to the DataMiner version that immediately follows your current version, follow the procedure mentioned in [Upgrade paths](xref:Upgrade_Paths).

-- To upgrade to a **major DataMiner version that is several versions higher than the current version**, we recommend that you **upload and install a package for each major version change**.
-Always do so if you are upgrading across more than 2 major versions.
-For example, to upgrade from 9.6 to 10.2, first upgrade to 10.0, then to 10.1, and then to 10.2.
-Doing the upgrade like this will not only prevent issues but also make it much easier to find the root cause anything goes wrong.
-- For **cumulative updates of a main release**, if the update applies to the same main release, you can use the smaller cumulative update package.
-Otherwise, for example, to upgrade from 10.0 CU5 to 10.1 CU1, use the full upgrade package.
+For **cumulative updates of a main release**, if the update applies to the same main release, you can use the smaller cumulative update package.
+Otherwise, for example, to upgrade from 10.2 CU5 to 10.3 CU2, first use the full upgrade package and then use the CU2 cumulative update package.
-- When you upgrade systems **prior to DataMiner version 8.5.0**, start the upgrade from a client machine rather than from a DataMiner Agent.
-During the upgrade process, all open Internet Explorer windows on the DataMiner Agent will be closed.
-As a consequence, if you start the process from a DataMiner Agent, you will not be able to follow the progress of the upgrade being performed.

 > [!NOTE]
 >